 In 2018, the Indian state of Kerala faced a Nipah Virus outbreak that garnered global attention.
 The outbreak began with a family cluster, and, similar to Bangladesh in 2001, it showed human-to-human transmission.
 Kerala’s healthcare system swiftly responded with strict containment measures and heightened public awareness campaigns.
 Quarantine measures and infection control protocols were implemented rigorously to curb the spread.
 Fortunately, these measures helped prevent a more extensive outbreak.

-So Nipah Virus outbreaks have had significant implications for public health, with notable outbreaks in Malaysia, Bangladesh, and India.
+So, Nipah Virus outbreaks have had significant implications for public health, with notable outbreaks in Malaysia, Bangladesh, and India.
 These outbreaks highlight the importance of vigilance and rapid response to contain the virus’s spread.
-While there is currently no licensed vaccine for Nipah Virus, ongoing research offers hope for the future.
-The development of an effective vaccine is a priority for researchers and health authorities to protect communities from this potentially deadly virus.
+While there is currently no licensed vaccine for the Nipah virus, ongoing research offers hope for the future.
+Developing an effective vaccine is a priority for researchers and health authorities to protect communities from this potentially deadly virus.

 Nipah Virus Vaccination: